Is self-employment tax 30%?

-This fee consists of the two parts mentioned above.
-Medicare taxes account for (2.9%) of earned income and Social Security taxes account for (12.4%) of earned income.
-Self-employment taxes are often the biggest federal tax liability for owners of large businesses with many employees.
+Self-employment tax is an important part of the tax system for freelancers and other self-employed individuals.
+The self-employment tax rate is currently 15.3%, which is made up of two parts: Medicare taxes (2.9%) and Social Security taxes (12.4%).
+This fee is often the biggest federal tax liability for owners of large businesses with many employees.
 In addition to filing an annual tax return, you generally have to make quarterly estimated tax payments if you're self-employed.
+It's important to note that the self-employment tax rate is not the same as the highest marginal rate.

 Leave a Comment